jpetazzo/nsenter/README.md

+# Looking to start a shell inside a Docker container?

+Starting from Docker 1.3 you can use [Docker exec](https://docs.docker.com/reference/commandline/cli/#exec) to enter a Docker container.
+Example:

+    docker exec -it CONTAINER_NAME /bin/bash

+There are differences between nsenter and docker exec; namely, nsenter doesn't enter the cgroups, and therefore evades resource limitations.
+The potential benefit of this would be debugging and external audit, but  for remote access, **docker exec is the current reccomended approach**.

 # nsenter in a can

 This is a small Docker recipe to build `nsenter` easily and install it in your